 Islington Boat Club, Islington N1

 It’s a brilliant place for children to push their boundaries and meet new friends.
 Staff are qualified instructors, who are always supportive and encouraging of any kids or adults who are attending sessions.
 Youth sessions are recommended for 9-16 year olds.
+Keep an eye out for when they reopen again.
+We've got our fingers crossed it will be soon!

 Stress-free childcare on your doorstep